szilard/datascience-latency/sum-1bn.md

-A simple [parallelized version in C](https://gist.github.com/szilard/d3cb76839fddc2d529f3) runs in 0.5 sec on 16 cores (vs single-threaded 0.7 sec), by exploiting that the multi-thread memory bandwidth is larger than the single-threaded one.
+A simple [parallelized version in C](https://gist.github.com/szilard/d3cb76839fddc2d529f3) runs in 0.5 sec on 16 cores (vs single-threaded 0.7 sec), by exploiting that the multi-thread memory bandwidth is slightly larger than the single-threaded one (but not proportionally with the number of threads/cores).
-You can measure both using [pmbw](https://panthema.net/2013/pmbw/).
+You can measure the memory bandwiths with [pmbw](https://panthema.net/2013/pmbw/).

 ---------------------------------------------